 The space that Brudvik shares with a fellow artisan is located in one of the few stone buildings on Bryggen in Bergen – once the main hub for trade between Norway and the Continent, going back nearly a thousand years.

 “Bryggen has a tremendously original community and its own, distinct identity.
-But it is nearly a miracle that it turned out like this,” says Eric Saudan, proprietor of Bryggen Tracteursted, a restaurant that played a key part in reinvigorating the area back in the 70s.
+But it is nearly a miracle that it turned out like this”, says Eric Saudan, proprietor of Bryggen Tracteursted, a restaurant that played a key part in reinvigorating the area back in the 1970s.

 Through nearly a millennium of trade and commerce, the area teemed with life and vibrancy.
 By the mid-1900s, though, the old merchant houses and storerooms stood abandoned and in poor repair, outrun by history.
 When the last in a series of large fires struck in 1955, the general mood was to let the whole place burn to the ground.

-“Now it has become a center of creativity, full of genuine people who care about what they’re doing,” says Saudan.
-Bryggen went from the brink of destruction, to being a cultural leader and being named a UNESCO World Heritage Site.
+“Now it has become a center of creativity, full of genuine people who care about what they’re doing”, says Saudan.
+Bryggen went from the brink of destruction, to being a cultural leader and a UNESCO World Heritage Site.

-In return, they brought grains and cereals, salt and more luxurious wares back from the Continent, to be distributed up the coast and into the country.
+In return, they brought grains and cereals, salt and more luxurious wares, to be distributed up the coast and into the country.

 Bergen was never an official Hanseatic City, but the Germans claimed this whole area for themselves, so the old city centre and town hall had to move elsewhere.
 The Germans also made the beautiful old St. Mary’s Church their own, holding sermons in German into the 1900s.
 For the next several hundred years the settlement grew ever larger, at its busiest, some 2,000 Germans lived and worked here.
 The Office was active till 1754, when Norwegians finally took over.